SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 The above `Configure<MyConfiguration>(Configuration.GetSection("myconfiguration"))` method call instructs the Options framework to bind the `myconfiguration:...` values to an instance of the `MyConfiguration` class.

-After this has been done, then you are able to gain access to the data in your Controllers or Views via Dependency Injection.
+After this has been done, then you are able to gain access to the data in your `Controller` or `View` via dependency injection.
 Here is an example controller illustrating how this is done:

 ```